-We ensure that the process for raising any concerns employees have about the way business is coducted is simple, effective and confidential wherever possible, as set out in the our whistle blowing policy.
+We ensure that the process for raising any concerns employees have about the way business is conducted is simple, effective and confidential wherever possible, as set out in our whistle blowing policy.

-At 31 March 2017 we had 109 members of staff, and a breakdown of the diversity of our workforce showed that:
+On 31 March 2018 we had 113 members of staff.
+A breakdown of the diversity of our workforce showed that:

 - 19 per cent are of an ethnic minority